The role of individual compensation and acceptance decisions in crowdsourced delivery: Computational study

-\paragraph{Sensitivity towards the penalty parameter $\pnlty$.} \cref{fig:sens_pen} illustrates the effect of increasing the penalty for rejected offers.
+\paragraph{Sensitivity towards the penalty parameter $\pnlty$} \cref{fig:sens_pen} illustrates the effect of increasing the penalty for rejected offers.
 As expected, an increase in the penalty has a significant impact on the individualized scheme, leading to fewer tasks being offered to the occasional drivers on average, cf.\ \cref{fig:logistic_frac_acc_P}.
-At the same time, the mean acceptance of offers increases (cf.\ \cref{fig:logistic_mean_acc_P}), indicating a more careful selection of occasional drivers and a stronger focus on making good (acceptable) offers.
-The decrease in the number of occasional drivers used and the simultaneous increase in the penalty also lead to smaller savings in terms of total expected costs.
-However, as can be seen in \cref{fig:logistic_cost_P}, the effects are much less severe than one would expect, decreasing from $40\%$ savings in the unrealistic case that no penalty is incurred to $33\%$ in the case that a rejected offer leads to a $25\%$ increase in operational costs.
-One explanation is that the individualized compensation scheme allows good (acceptable) offers to be made to occasional drivers for tasks that would initially be very costly to the company, thus allowing the company to efficiently outsource them.
-This notion is supported by \cref{fig:logistic_dist_P}, which depicts the savings in terms of expected total distance.
-The value remains almost constant for all values of $\pnlty$, showing that even with a high penalty, the model prioritizes assigning tasks that would result in a high distance driven (and cost) for the company fleet, while selecting occasional drivers who only have to make a small detour.
+At the same time, the mean acceptance of offers increases (cf.\ \cref{fig:logistic_mean_acc_P}), indicating a more careful selection of occasional drivers and a stronger focus on making good (acceptable) offers. \cref{fig:logistic_cost_P} shows that the decrease in the number of occasional drivers used and the simultaneous increase in the penalty also lead to smaller savings in terms of total expected costs.
+However, as can be seen in \cref{fig:logistic_cost_P} as well, the effects are much less severe than one would expect, decreasing from $40\%$ savings in the unrealistic case that no penalty is incurred to $33\%$ in the case that a rejected offer leads to a $25\%$ increase in operational costs.
+One explanation is that the individualized compensation scheme allows good (acceptable) offers to be made to occasional drivers for tasks that would initially be very costly to the company using professional drivers, thus allowing the company to efficiently outsource them to occasional drivers.